smitgd/docker-scripts-asuswrt-merlin/README.md

 One or more (or all) supported routers can be built with one script execution such as these examples:
 ```
-$ ./build-asuswrt-merlin.sh clean rt-ac5300 cleankernel clean rt-ac56u
+$ ./build-asuswrt-merlin.sh clean rt-ac5300 cleankernel clean clean-src rt-ac56u
 $ ./build-asuswrt-merlin.sh rt-n66u
 $ ./build-asuswrt-merlin.sh all
 ```
 See "./build-asuswrt-merlin.sh help" for more details.
 Optional user selected "clean" action(s) must precede the router name being built.
-The "all" option automatically does the necessary clean actions before each supported router is built and should be the only option when used.
+The "all" option automatically does pre-determined clean actions before each supported router is built and should be the only option when it is used.